ivandika3/tornado-microservice/README.md

 The listing service and user service are backed by relevant databases to persist data.
 The services are essentially a wrapper around their respective databases to manipulate the data stored in them.
 For this reason, the services are not intended to be directly accessible by any external client/application.

 Services are free to store the data in any format they wish (in a SQL table, or as a document in a NoSQL db, etc.).
 The only requirement is for them to expose a set of REST APIs that return data in a standardised JSON format.
+Services are the guardians/gatekeepers for their respective databases.
+Any other application/service that wishes to access the data must go solely through the REST APIs exposed by the service.
+It cannot access the data directly from the database at any cost.

 How does the mobile app or user-facing website access the data in the system?
 This is where the public API layer comes in.
 The public API layer is a web application that contains APIs that can be called by external clients/applications.
-This web application is responsible for interacting with the listing/user service to pull out the relevant data and return it to the external caller in the appropriate format.
+This web application is responsible for interacting with the listing/user service through its APIs to pull out the relevant data and return it to the external caller in the appropriate format.

 ### 1) Listing Service
 The listing service stores information about properties that are available to rent or buy.
 These are the fields available in a listing object: